rrbuchholz/hires-qfed-process/README.md

 |           so4_a1                |       SO4         |
 |           num_so4               |       SO4         |

-*** Needs to be split into 2 processing parts for highres for the SVOC.
+*** Needs to be split into 2 processing parts for highres for the IVOC.

 At the end of this step, you should have XX emission files.